jamesallardice/jslint-error-explanations/articles/uppercase-constructor.md

 {
     "titles": [
-        "A constructor name should start with an uppercase letter", "A constructor name '{a}' should start with an uppercase letter" "W055"
+        "A constructor name should start with an uppercase letter", "A constructor name '{a}' should start with an uppercase letter", "W055"
     ],
     "slugs": [